trovu/trovu/Differences-to-Serchilo-and-FindFind.it.md

   - Thus, none of your search queries is sent to the Trovu server, which means much more privacy.
 - Country namespaces are not 3-letter but 2-letter-codes, prefixed with a dot, e.g.
   - `.de`, not `deu`
-- Instead in a server database, shortcuts are kept in [[YAML files|Home#trovu-data]], in a separate Github repository `[trovu-data](https://github.com/trovu/trovu-data/)`.
+- Instead in a server database, shortcuts are kept in [[YAML files|Home#trovu-data]], in a [separate Github repository](https://github.com/trovu/trovu-data/)`.
 There, we can use Git's shoulders to keep track of shortcut additions and changes.
 Merge requests are welcome.
 - Once you open Trovu, all shortcuts are loaded into your client and remain cached there, (until you [reload](https://github.com/trovu/trovu.github.io/wiki/Troubleshooting#i-edited-a-shortcut-but-it-has-no-effect)) So you even if the Trovu server is down, you can keep using Trovu.
 - If you have personal **user shortcuts**, for Trovu you host them on [your Github account](https://github.com/trovu/trovu.github.io/wiki/Advanced-settings-&-personal-shortcuts).